-A copy of the 121 page book as a printout will be provided (assuming that participant numbers can be specified well enough in advance or copied by the conference locally).
+A copy of the 121 page tech. report as a printout will be provided (assuming that participant numbers can be specified well enough in advance or copied by the conference locally).
+In addition, a 30% discount flyer or discounted copy of the book will be available; copies are available online through SageResearchMethods; and complimentary copies are available through Sage's web site to instructors.